viniciusgerevini/godot-aseprite-wizard/README.md

 - Godot importer and inspector docks for easy import and re-import.
 - Adds automatic importers:
 	- Aseprite SpriteFrames: Use aseprite files as SpriteFrames resources.
+	- Aseprite Texture: Use aseprite files as static images (only first frame is imported)
 	- Aseprite Tileset Texture: Use aseprite files with tilemap layers as AtlasTexture which can be added directly to Godot's tileset creator.
 - Inspector docks to manually import animations to:
 	- AnimationPlayer (Sprite2D, Sprite3D and TextureRect).
 	- AnimatedSprite2D/3D.
 	- As standalone SpritesFrames resource.
 - Supports Aseprite animation directions (forward, reverse, ping-pong, ping-pong reverse).
 - Supports loopable and non-loopable animations via Aseprite repeat or tags.
 - Separates each Aseprite Tag into animations.
 In case no tags are defined, imports everything as default animation.